-University

-Dr. Donor-restricted net assets \$35,000

-Cr.
-Net assets without donor \$35,000 restrictions

-To reflect the release of the implied time
+University Dr. Donor-restricted net assets \$35,000 Cr.
+Net assets without donor restrictions \$35,000 To reflect the release of the implied time restriction due to receipt of distribution

-restrictions

-If the third-party donee is not the foundation's sole beneficiary, a portion of the foundation's net assets will be attributable to the third-party donee, a portion will be attributable to other financially-interrelated beneficiaries, and the remainder will belong to the foundation.
+If the third-party donee is not the foundation's sole beneficiary, a portion of the foundation's net assets will be attributable to the third-party donee, a portion will be attributable to other financiallyinterrelated beneficiaries, and the remainder will belong to the foundation.
 If the third-party donee receives a distribution from resources that belong to the foundation, it reports that distribution in its statement of activities or statement of operations as contribution revenue recognized in accordance with the Contributions Received subsections of ASC 958-605, rather than as a decrease in its interest in the net assets of the foundation.
 This is illustrated in Example NP 8-12.